Guarantors

 District Court Act 2016, ss 167–170

-The court can issue a warrant authorising a court bailiff to enter premises (for example, your home) to seize money or goods belonging to you.
-The goods may then be sold to pay off the debt.
-(A warrant to seize property used to be called a “distress warrant”.)
+The court can issue a warrant authorising a court bailiff to enter private premises like your home to take (“seize”) money or goods that belong to you.
+The goods can then be sold to pay off the debt.
 However, there are exceptions to what can be seized.
 The court can’t authorise seizure of the following:

-- Necessary household furniture and items, including clothing, up to $10,000
+- necessary household furniture and items, like clothing, up to $10,000

-If you’re disabled, the court can’t authorise seizure of any items that you need to be independent and to participate in society.
+- if you’re disabled (or if you’re the main caregiver of a person with disabilities) the court can’t authorise seizure of any items that you (or the person with disabilities) needs to be independent and participate in society.
 This would include things like mobility devices, medical equipment and specially adapted vehicles.
-Similarly, if you’re the main caregiver of a disabled person, this exception covers any items you need to provide care and support for the disabled person.

 Charging order